arcs-/randomSVGMotion/README.md

 =====================

 ### Introduction
-randomSVGMotion will animte SVGs points and create some intressint effects.
+randomSVGMotion will animte SVGs points and create some intressint effect, with minimal file size.

 - [Demo](https://stillhart.biz/project/randomSVGMotion/)
 - [Live project](https://stillhart.biz/) (Take a moment and watch the lines.)